 Use Commercial Cleaners

 You can use a magic eraser or dawn power cleaner to clean vintage aluminum cookware.
 These commercial cleaners can be great elements to clean your vintage aluminum cookware.
-They don’t cause damage to the metal.
+Therefore, They don’t cause damage to the metal.
 Dawn is even very much preferable than dishwashers.

 Fill your sink with water.
 Make a foamy mixture with Dawn.
 Now soak your stained vintage aluminum cookware in it overnight.